mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Fajro and I sat in silence for a few va'ka, staring everywhere but at each other.
 A feeling of guilt and embarrassment pervaded me.
 I acknowledged the senselessness of feeling self-aware about something I hadn't done, but it sustained nonetheless.
 There were qualities about the gray stone walls that I hadn't noticed without the lanterns.
 Deep chisel markings and pits where the stone's roughness hadn't been softened yet.
 What an enormous endeavor it must have been to carve this city by hand.
 To know that you would never reap all of its benefits, but add your effort anyway.
 Our whole society was founded on the glorification of works for the greater good, but Kipnu had found something more important.
 Perhaps he is also doing the right thing.

 "Your boy is strong," Fajro said to break the silence.
+I mended it.

-"He likes to take care of his body."

-"Maybe he should take care of his mind too."
+"He takes care of his body, I can tell.
+Maybe he should take care of his mind too."

-I was tempted to defend Kipnu, but this was not the time.

 He took a swatch of fabric from a pocket in his trousers and blotted his head with it.

 "I guess he's not a fan of the idea, then," he said.

-"Fajro, I'm going to be honest.
-None of us trust you.
+"You lied to me, Fajro.
+And you planned the lie before we even met.
+I have no reason to trust you, and all the more reason to assume that nothing you say is trustworthy.
 All of your plans seem to weave together in your favor a little too well."

-"Well, I don't blame you.
-I tend to treat words as incantations more than expressions.
-They do what I want them to."
+"I don't blame you.
+Us fidelants learn to think a certain way.
+We tend to treat words as incantations more than expressions.
+They do what we want them to."

-"Why do it?
-What luxurious paradise awaits you at the end of all this?"
+"Why are you doing any of this?
+What paradise awaits you at the end of all this?"

-"Oh don't you call me a lush.
+"Oh don't mistake me.
 I might be a good liar, but I don't do it for the pleasure."

 "Then why?"

-"This is the only way our species can survive."
+"This project.
+It's the only way our species can survive."

 "What do you mean?"

 "This obstruction – the obscura.
-It's not going to stop 'til all of Ara is blotted out.
+Whatever it is, it's hostile.
+Whoever is controlling it will not stop until Palinan goes permanently dark.
 You read it yourself.
-We need you to understand what this thing is so we can figure out how to stop it from blotting us out completely."
+We need you to understand what this thing is so we can stop it from blotting us out completely."

-"And you think your experiment can do that?"
+"And what makes you think we can do that?"

 "You think we built a space rail with dumb luck?
-It took 5 ma'to of collaboration with your observers.
+It took 5 ma'tova of collaboration with your observers.
 We learned everything we could from them and then we made breakthroughs with our knowledge of electricity and metals.
-We sent countless tests into space.
+We sent countless test ships into space.
 Many of them orbited and then softly landed on their own with timers.
 We had space travel down to a science and that was taken from all of us when Heiko backed out of the deal."

 "And you're still bitter about it."

 "Damn right I am.
-We needed to study more about space when we had the chance.
-We have no clue what's up there.
-I moved to Heiko to work with your observers, but they just wanted to track the same information they had been tracking for ka'to.
-Now Palinan is powerless, huddling in the dark with no plan but to wait it out."
+There is so much we still don't know about space but we were stopped when we had so much potential.
+Nobody knows what's up there, in the great beyond.
+I came to Heiko to work with your observers, but they just wanted to track the same information they had been tracking for ka'tova.
+Now Palinan is powerless.
+We're huddling in the dark with no plan but to wait it out."

 "So you're just doing this to prove you were right all along.
 And I'm your Heikoi hero for all the PR."

-"Liffa, none of our dreams or grudges matter if we're all dead.
-I know this is the only way to survive, and I'm using what skills I have to convince the people we need for the job."
+"Liffa, none of our feelings or policies or quarrels matter if we're all dead.
+I know that our project is the only way to survive, and I'm using what skills I have to recruit the people we need."

 The argumentation side of my brain went quiet.
 He was right.
 Even if we were enemies now, it wouldn't matter once we're all freezing and starving to death.